zuckung/endless-sky-plugins/README.md

 <br>

-Enables a job on every planet's jobboard, that shows the reputation values.<br>
+Enables a job on every planet's job board, that shows the reputation values.<br>

 <br>